 - Use a chemical cleaner like Draino.

-Two Types of Blockages
+Two Kinds of Plumbing Blockages

-The main line clog is more serious and can happen more suddenly.
+A main line clog is more serious and can happen more suddenly.
 Sometimes it shows up when just one sink or shower won't drain.
 Often, however, there are multiple sinks involved, usually on the same side of the house.
 Basically, what has happened in this situation is that a clog has happened not just in one sink, but somewhere down the pipes under the house or between the house and the street.

 How to Use Enzymes as a Monthly Drain Treatment

 - Warm Drain: Run water until it is hot.
 The enzymes work better in a warm environment.